alejandraluaces/TIY_Application/source/alejandra-plus-tiy.md

 ##Reputation

 ###You're Cool
-When my friends say something about an organization, I listen– and everyone I know who works at The Iron Yard is saying great things.
+When my friends say something about an organization, I listen&#8212;and everyone I know who works at The Iron Yard is saying great things.
 From having a sense of transparency within the organization, to allowing your employees autonomy, and having everyone on the team feel unified towards a common goal..
 I’m getting a lot of good vibes.

 ###I'm Cool
 You should get a lot of good vibes from me, too!
 I've worked with four people that are already part of The Iron Yard team, so you'll have a bunch of first-hand accounts about what it's like to work with me.